valeriupredoi/bgcval2/README.md

 git pull origin devel_branch
 ```

+If you want to create your own branch, first make sure you are happy with your current code.
+A good tip is to start from the main branch
+\```
+git checkout origin/main
+git branch new_branch_name
+git checkout new_branch_name
+\```

 ### Updating an existing environment

 Should you wish to update your `bgcval2` environment (e.g. when dependencies have changed), we recommend